sbomsdorf/An-example-of-irace-using-Julia-code/README.md

 #### scenario.txt

 - defines how irace is executed
-- the file is well commented when initialized by `irace --init` and self-explaining.
+- the file is well commented when initialized by `irace --init` and self-explanatory.
 - for an example, refer to the given `scenario.txt`

 #### target-runner.bat